 - Set of ten huge pictures full of graphic details

-- Consider Vermeyen an official war photographer of the 16th century
+- Think of Vermeyen as an official war photographer of the 16th century

 - See also: Kunsthistorisches Museum tickets & visitor info